 You must be an Irish citizen in order to be eligible for an Irish passport.

-You have a right to apply for a passport if you are 18 years or over.
+You have a right to apply for a passport if you are aged 18 years or over.
 If you are under 18, you will need the consent of both parents or guardian(s) in writing in order to get your own passport - see our document on passports for children.

 Titles such as Mr, Mrs, Ms, Dr, Rev., Sir, Lord, Lady are not entered on Irish passports.

-A passport may be issued in the married name of an applicant if a civil marriage certificate or a civil partnership certificate is submitted.
+A passport may be issued in the married or civil partnership name of an applicant if a civil marriage certificate or a civil partnership certificate is submitted.

 If the name on your passport will not be exactly the same as the name on your birth certificate, you can indicate on the application form that you also want your birth certificate name noted on the passport.
 This can help to avoid difficulties if you apply for a visa or work permit abroad.

-When applying in person at a Passport Office or by ordinary or registered post the fees are:
+When applying in person at a Passport Office the fees are:

 If you use An Post's Passport Express service, which guarantees that you will get your passport within 10 working days, there will be an additional charge of €9 per application.
 An Post also offers a 'Family Application' option whereby up to 4 passport applications for a family may be enclosed in one envelope.
 The additional charge for a Family Application is €15.50.
-The additional charge includes postage to/from the Passport Office.
+The additional charge includes postage to and from the Passport Service.
 The Passport Express service through UK Post Office branches in Northern Ireland (pdf) costs £6.

 If you are an Irish citizen living outside Ireland and are applying for a passport through your Irish embassy or consulate, there may be additional administrative costs or handling charges depending on where you live.
 Check this in advance with the Irish embassy or consulate in the country in which you are living.

-It is not possible to apply for an Irish passport online.
+It is not possible to apply for a new Irish passport online.
 It is also not currently possible to download the application form you need to complete.
 If you are living in Ireland you can apply using Passport Express or in person at a Passport Office.
-If you are living abroad you can apply using ordinary/registered post or in person to your nearest Irish embassy or consulate.
+If you are living abroad you can apply using ordinary or registered post or in person to your nearest Irish embassy or consulate.

 If you are an Irish citizen living in the State, you should fill out form APS 1.
-You will find these forms at every Garda Station and at any Post Office that displays the "Service Plus" logo.
+You will find these forms at Garda stations and at any Post Office that displays the "Service Plus" logo.

-If you are an Irish citizen living in Northern Ireland or outside Ireland and you are applying for an Irish passport, you should fill out form APS 2.
+If you are an Irish citizen living in Northern Ireland or outside Ireland you should fill out form APS 2.
 You can get the application form from the Irish embassy or consulate in the country where you live (or the closest embassy or consulate).
 The Passport Express service including forms is available through certain UK Post Office branches in Northern Ireland (pdf).

 When you get the form, you should read the detailed notes provided with it, to help you complete the application form correctly.
 The application form must be signed by an official witness who can confirm your identity and the details you have given.

 Note: If you are unable to provide any general photographic ID, you will have to complete a certificate of identity and have it witnessed.
 The certificate of identity will be sent to you upon receipt of your passport application.
 The certificate will include preprinted details, including your application photograph.
 It must be witnessed by someone from a list of people acceptable to the Passport Service for this purpose, and who also personally knows you.

-Applicants are encouraged to use the Passport Express service operated by An Post and through Northern Ireland post offices.
 Applying through the Passport Express service ensures that properly completed applications will normally be processed in 10 working days.
 This period may be extended at certain times of the year due to increased application numbers.
-Check the Passport Office website for current processing time information.
+Check the Passport Service website for current processing time information.